shapor/limacharlie/README.md

 Simple, essentially netflow, an event is generated for every connection change.

 ##### Hidden Module Detection
 Looks for hidden modules loaded in memory in a few different ways.
+Full recurring scan as well as process specific tasking.

 ##### Module Tracking
 When a module (dll) is loaded, an event is generated.